May4nk/Loansys/README.md

 A loan system with role(admin,agent,user) restriction api in django rest framework

-To run this file download docker-compose,

-run docker-compose up or docker-compose build,
+To run this file download docker-compose, run docker-compose build then docker-compose up,
 It will automatically install requirement in container and run it.

 # Usage